Navy Veterans and Asbestos Risks

 Service-Connected Disability

-Mesothelioma in Navy veterans is typically presumed to be service-connected, making VA disability claims more straightforward than for other conditions.
+Mesothelioma in Navy veterans is typically presumed to be service-connected, which makes VA disability claims more straightforward than for other conditions.

 Available VA Benefits